lzh-mb-mod/RTSCamera/README.md

   - **New:** Set attack target without interrupting previous movement orders.
 For example, **let your archers focus shooting while holding position**.

+  - Facing to enemy order now has an optional enemy formation target.

   - Select your troops by clicking middle button on units.

   - Movement target becomes more visible.